 "They gave it all to us.
 It’s in twelve parts because I separated their first symbol into twelve segments--and they knew I would.
 Understand?"

-The separation into twelve segments ignited the original Overall Story Problem of Inequity.
+The separation into twelve segments ignited the original Objective Story Problem of Inequity.
 Her epiphany grants her the ability to see the non-linear reality of time.
-Her communication to General Chiang inspires the Chinese military to withdraw, restoring peace to the world through an Overall Story Solution of Equity.
+Her communication to General Chiang inspires the Chinese military to withdraw, restoring peace to the world through an Objective Story Solution of Equity.

 This Solution of Equity carries back over into her Main Character Throughline with her decision to balance out the beginning of her daughter's story with the ending: